fbsamples/workplace-platform-samples/SamplePSScripts/ExportPostActivity/README.md

 # Export members from a group

-This PowerShell script allows to export the members of a Workplace group to a XLSX file.
+This PowerShell script allows to export analytics (comments, replies, likes, reactions, seen_by) for a post in Workplace.

 ## Setup